cyclecycle/luscient-grakn-demo/README.md

 These steps assume you have [Grakn]() running (e.g, with `grakn server start`).

 Python requirements are listed in requirements.txt.
-Install them like:
+Install them with:

 ```bash
 pip install -r requirements.txt